 You should attend class sessions and arrive on time.
 If you arrive late, out of respect for the other students and the class environment, please try to minimize the disturbance.
-The Law Center attendance policy requires attendance of 80% of all classes or you will automatically be dropped from the class.
+The Law Center attendance policy requires attendance for 80% of all classes or you will automatically be dropped from the class.

 I will take attendance by distributing a roll sheet at the beginning of class.
 It is your responsibility to sign the roll sheet before you leave the classroom each day or you risk being marked absent.
 You may not sign the role sheet if you miss more than 15 minutes of class.
 Please note that you are responsible for managing your absences from class and ensuring that your total number of absences does not exceed the threshold for the class.
+Please do not e-mail when you are going to be absent, unless you are missing several classes in a row.